codypaternostro/RemotePro/docs/en-US/Get-RPConfigPath.md

 ## SYNTAX

 ```
-Get-RPConfigPath [-ProgressAction <ActionPreference>] [<CommonParameters>]
+Get-RpConfigPath [-ProgressAction <ActionPreference>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This function, Get-RPConfigurationPath, calls New-RPDataAppPath to get the app data directory and then appends 'RemoteProParamConfig.json'.
+This function, Get-RPConfigurationPath, calls New-RpAppDataPath to get the app data directory and then appends 'RemoteProParamConfig.json'.
 It
 showcases path handling adaptations from MilestonePSTools, tailored for log